 Ingredients

-2. Melt the butter on a grill pan and lay the 4 slices of bread down, browning the first side, flip over and lightly brown the other side.
+- Toast the bread.
+Melt the butter on a grill pan over medium heat.
+Lay the 4 slices of bread down and brown the first side, then flip and lightly brown the other side.
 Turn down the heat and move the bread to a board or plate.

-3. On the browned side of two pieces of bread, lay on the Braunschweiger and smash down with a fork, followed by a layer of cheese, onions and jalapenos, and another layer of cheese.
-Spread Dijon mustard on the two remaining slices and top each sandwich.
+- Build the sandwich.
+On the browned side of two slices of bread, lay on the Braunschweiger and smash down gently with a fork.
+Add a layer of Swiss cheese, followed by the pickled onions and jalapeños, then another layer of Swiss cheese.
+Spread Dijon mustard on the inside of the two remaining slices and place on top.

-4. Place the sandwiches back on the griddle, and press down with a cast iron pan, turn the heat to medium to brown the bottom for a couple minutes, then turn the pan upside down and cover so the cheese melts.
-Once the cheese is melted remove from the griddle and plate, cut in half, then add your favorite garnish and serve.
+- Press and melt.
+Place the sandwiches back on the griddle and press down firmly with a cast iron pan.
+Turn the heat to medium and brown the bottom for a couple of minutes.
+Then turn the cast iron pan upside down over the sandwiches to trap heat and melt the cheese.
+Once the cheese is fully melted remove from the griddle, plate, cut in half, garnish with pickle slices and serve.

 The “E&A” Sandwich